MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/auto-update.md

    limitations under the License.  -->
 # Auto-update extensions in Microsoft Edge

-The reasons to auto-update extensions and apps are the same reasons as Microsoft Edge.
+Automatically updating extensions share some of the same benefits as automatically updating Microsoft Edge:

-*   Incorporate bug and security fixes
+*   Incorporate bug and security fixes.
-*   Add new features or performance enhancements
+*   Add new features or performance enhancements.
-*   Improve user interfaces
+*   Improve the user interface.

+Previously when non-store based extensions were supported, it was possible to update the native binaries and the extension at the same time.
+Now, those extensions are hosted in the Microsoft Edge Add-ons store and updates are made using the same mechanism that Microsoft Edge uses, which you can't control.
+You should be careful when updating extensions that have a dependency on native binaries.

 > [!NOTE]
-> If you publish using [Partner Center][MicrosoftPartnerCenter] dashboard, you may ignore this article.
+> This topic does not apply to extensions published using the [Partner Center][MicrosoftPartnerCenter] dashboard.
 You may use the dashboard to release updated versions to your users and to the Microsoft Edge Add-ons store.

-Previously, off-store extensions were supported, you optionally included the native binaries, and your extension was updated in lock step.
-Now, extensions hosted in the Microsoft Edge Add-ons store are updated using the Microsoft Edge update mechanism that you don't control.
-You should be careful about updating extensions that have a dependency on the native binary.

 ## Overview